PeteLindsell/fika-frontend-exercise/readme.md

 ## Getting started

-This app is bootstrapped with expo, to get start:
+This app is bootstrapped with expo, to get started:

 1. Install the dependencies